 Montessori has a unique philosophy.
 It also has progressive classroom policies that contrast with those of conventional schools.

 The Montessori classroom reflects its unusual philosophy, and provides the basis for its classroom policies.
 Below, we look at three features of this classroom: the classroom setup, learning materials, and role of the teacher.

 Further down the page, we outline some benefits of Montessori education, and provide a table looking at what types of students might be suitable for it.
-Even further down, we offer advice on choosing a specific school, including questions to ask yourself about your child.
 Near the end, we provide tools for comparing Montessori schools in terms of their academics, tuition, and financial aid.

 The Montessori classroom has an unusual setup.
 Unlike most schools, no desk is at the front.
 And, the teacher is often found in some part of the room with a small group of children, discussing their work or giving a lesson.

 Classrooms are usually large, open spaces, with low shelves, different sizes of tables that seat one to four children, and child-sized chairs.
 They have different areas, divided by low shelving.
 Each area has learning material for subjects such as language, music, science, math, and culture.
 Material is also grouped by area of interest and in order of increasing difficulty.

 The Montessori classroom is often quiet, even at the lower levels.
 For instance, in an elementary class at Forest Hill Montessori, in Toronto, Ontario, students could be seen working calmly.
 They were also well behaved, had good manners, and had a strong rapport with the teacher and each other.

 Since the students weren’t assigned seats or desks, they moved freely about.
 Most of them worked at tables, but some worked on the floor on small rugs.
 Some students worked alone, but many worked in groups—asking and answering questions, observing, and helping each other.
 So, while the class was calm and orderly, it was also lively and dynamic.